-"Marvel not that I said unto you, You must be born again."
-John 3:7
+" Marvel not that I said unto thee, Ye must be born again."-John iii.
+7.

-IT is the duty of all men to believe in God, to believe in the Bible, and to act as rational creatures upon that belief; this is the duty of every man.
+Ir is the duty of all men to believe in God, to believe in the Bible, and to act as rational creatures upon that belief; this is the duty of every man.
 But that faith, that belief in Christ, that is connected with eternal life, is quite another thing; that faith essential to evidence our interest in eternal mercy is quite another thing.
-It is common in our day to be told that it is every man's duty savingly to believe in Christ; and there are thousands who are persuaded into this, and they do believe with the faith of reformation, and they are morally and mentally converted, and they pass for Christians, when at the same time they know nothing of that faith embodied in the language of our text, "You must be born again;" and in the 5th verse, "Except a man be born of water and of the Spirit, he cannot enter the kingdom of God."
-That doctrine of its being the duty of all men savingly to believe in Christ is a veil that must be rent from top to bottom; and that doctrine that puts the duty of the Creature into the place of the quickening power of the Spirit is a doctrine that must be thrust aside, and men must be undeceived, and they must be brought to know that if they have not the Spirit of Christ, let them have what reformation, or what religion, or doings they may, if they, have not the Spirit of Christ they are none of his.
+It is common in our day to be told that it is every man's duty savingly to believe in Christ; and there are thousands who are persuaded into this, and they do believe with the faith of reformation, and they are morally and mentally converted, and they pass for Christians, when at the same time they know nothing of that faith embodied in the language of our text, "Ye must be born again;" and in the 5th verse, "Except a man be born of water and of the Spirit, he cannot enter the kingdom of God."
+That doctrine of its being the duty of all men savingly to believe in Christ is a veil that must be rent from top to bottom; and that doctrine that puts the duty of the creature into the place of the quickening power of the Spirit is a doctrine that must be thrust aside, and men must be undeceived, and they must be brought to know that if they have not the Spirit of Christ, let them have what reformation, or what religion, or doings they may, if they have not the Spirit of Christ they are none of his.
 I will, therefore, with all the care, and earnestness, and solemnity which the present, as indeed all such occasions demand, describe, in the first place, precisely what the experience of the soul is that is born of God; that is, what it is, in the experience of it, to be born of God.
+Secondly, the advantages of such a supernatural it, to be born of God.
 Secondly, the advantages of such a supernatural birth.
 Thirdly, and lastly, if time permit, the sweet harmony into which this work of the Spirit brings the soul with the blessed God.